mattst/PasteAhead/README.md

 ### Key Bindings

 Users must manually add a key binding, which calls the `paste_ahead` command, to their user keys file.

-The plugin provides no default key binding because of the impossibility of choosing keys that would suit all users.
+The plugin provides no default key binding because of the difficulty in choosing keys to suit all users.

     { "keys": ["???+???"], "command": "paste_ahead" },

 #### Key Binding Suggestions

-I use `ctrl+shift+v` which steals the keys from the `paste_and_indent` command, which I rarely use because the `auto_indent` setting works so well.
-In fact I've remapped the various paste commands like this:
+I use `ctrl+shift+v` which steals the keys from the `paste_and_indent` command.
+I've remapped the various paste commands like this:

     { "keys": ["ctrl+shift+v"], "command": "paste_ahead" },
     { "keys": ["ctrl+k", "ctrl+v"], "command": "paste_and_indent" },